 Although customer service—or, rather, customer self-service—is just one part of the customer experience equation, implementing intelligent self-service solutions that prioritise customer experience management can make an immediate and marked impact on a brand’s overall customer experience.

-Good news for you, Smart Tribune has a full suite of customer self-service solutions that can be tailor-made to address your key business challenges or pressing customer needs.
-This includes Smart Bot, our AI-powered chatbot and Smart Push, our in-context, anticipatory help widget.
+Good news for you, Smart Tribune has a full suite of customer experience management solutions that can be tailor-made to address your key business challenges or pressing customer needs.
+This includes Smart Bot, our AI-powered chatbot and Smart Push, our in-context, anticipatory help widget - which are helpful for your customer success program.

-If you’re not entirely sold on customer self-service solutions quite yet, be sure to check out these 30 key customer service trends.
+If you’re not entirely sold on customer self-service solutions quite yet, be sure to check out these 30 key customer service trends to boost the customer engagement.
 This can shed a bit of light on how and where your brand might be falling slightly behind on the digital customer service front.